mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 This sutra sets forth the doctrine of [śūnyatā](glossary#śūnyatā) and [prajna](glossary#prajna).
 It is a very popular scripture, and many commentaries have been written on it.
 It is highly esteemed as a basic sutra in [Zen Buddhism](glossary#zen-buddhism ).

 We don’t know who wrote this [Diamond Sutra](glossary#diamond-sutra).
 We know in [Buddhism](glossary#buddhism ), strictly speaking, no Buddhist scriptures are mentioned directly by [Buddha Shakyamuni](glossary#shakyamuni-buddha).
-All Buddhist scriptures were compiled indirectly, by his disciples and [patriarchs](glossary#ancestor).
-So absolutely no direct [Buddha](glossary#buddha)’s teaching mentioned.
+All Buddhist scriptures were compiled indirectly, by his disciples and [patriarchs](glossary#ancestor) – so absolutely no direct [Buddha's](glossary#buddha) teachings are mentioned.
 Even the [āgamas](glossary#āgama), or [Nikāyas](glossary#nikāya) – [there are] four kinds of āgamas, which are the oldest Buddhist scriptures, compiled by Buddha’s disciples after Buddha’s death.
 So only those āgamas were compiled by Buddha’s disciples, collecting the Buddha’s statements or words and phrases and lots of teachings, which Buddha’s disciples had heard and had memorized.

 ##### 10:17